bbrzycki/jort/docs/source/command_line.rst

     jort track PID

-Similarly, add the :code:`-e` or :code:`-t` flags for either e-mail or SMS notification on completion.
+Similarly, add the :code:`-e` or :code:`-t` flags for either e-mail or SMS notification on completion, and :code:`-d` and :code:`-s` flags for saving info to database.
 Note that since :code:`jort` was not the parent process, it can't save output or flag errors.